dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ### &#x2605; Pavlov's Cute Puppy

 [Pavlog's Dog](http://en.wikipedia.org/wiki/Classical_conditioning) is an old experiment, where the dogs were conditioned to expect food at the chime of a bell.
-To the point where the association with the chime of the bell was so strong, it caused the dogs to salivate without the presence of food.
+The association with the chime of the bell became so strong, it caused the dogs to salivate without the presence of food.

-My point is: in each instance, a workplace bully has *almost seemed to be trained in psychology!* And they abused it, which is really, really fucked up!
+My point is: in each instance, a workplace bully has *almost seemed trained in psychology!* And they abused it, which is really, really fucked up!
 Also, if you're completely unaware of psychology, you'll be caught off guard when it's used against you.

 Pavlov's dog is useful to someone who wants to create signals used to indicate threats or other messages.
 It's hard to understand how someone could use this against someone, but trust me -- it happens.
 Don't be surprised when this and other tools of psychology are used against you.